filecoin-project/venus-docs/docs/incubation/The phase 2  was officially launched.md

+# The phase 2 of the Incubation Center was officially launched

 *With the development of Venus architecture (like [venus-market](https://github.com/filecoin-project/venus-market)) and the Incubation Center Phase 1 , the distributed storage pool in the phase 2 will bring more improvements and benefits to the storage providers.
 Higher efficiency of sealing and more DataCaps are coming.*